mlox/mlox/mlox/mlox_readme.txt

 - It's not rare that a user will post on a TES forum asking for load order help, and it is readily apparent that they have not read the Readmes for the mods they are using.
-For example, sometimes a Readme will say to activate only one of a set of plugins, but the oblivious user has activated them all.
+For example, sometimes a Readme will say to activate only one of a set of plugins, but they have inadvertently activated them all.
 Then they ask why it's not working.
 The answer is simply: "run mlox".

 - There's also the situation where a power user with hundreds of mods may want to re-install from scratch, but they have so many mods,